ak4m410x01/ATH3R_L1NUX_B00TC4MP/about/README.md

 <br />
 <br />

-**_Summary :  i am Mariam Sameh, a network student with knowledge in networking , linux system administration, shell script and containers .
-I'm interested in the field of DevOps .
+**_I am Mariam Sameh, a network student with knowledge in networking, Linux system administration, shell script, and containers.
+I'm interested in the field of DevOps.
 Seek to know more about network security and clouding._**

 <br />